 BRANCH GENERAL MEETING.
-The next General Meeting will be 27 November 2019 at 1900 hours.
-Nominations will be accepted for the next Legion Executive at this meeting.
+The next General Meeting will be 29 January 2020 at 1900 hours.

 SHERRING OPTICAL DONATION.
 We extend our sincere thanks to Sherring Optical for their generous donation in the amount of $1,000.00.
 This will go towards the general operation of our branch and support of our community.

 LEGACY CO-OP DONATION.
 On Wednesday, 16 October 2019, Yorkton Legacy Co-op made a donation to our Legion from barbeque fundraisers they held over the summer.
 This is greatly appreciated by our Executive and members.
 Thank you Legacy Co-op!

 Pictured from left to right are Reagan McLelland, Grocery Manager, Comrade Barry Whitehead, Branch President and Comrade Ken Gordon, 1st Vice-President.

 LIBERATION 75 TULIPS.
 The Liberation 75 Commemorative Planting Campaign is underway.
 The goal is to cover the country in 1.1 million Liberation 75 Tulips in honour of the 1.1 million Canadians who served during the Second World War.
 (Additional information is available via internet at liberation75.ca.)